hsudavid70/tipcalculator/README.md

 * [X] UI animations
 * [X] Remembering the bill amount across app restarts (if <10mins)
 * [X] Using locale-specific currency and currency thousands separators.
 * [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
       This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

 - [X] Light/Dark color themes with switch in settings view
 - [X] The bill amount entered supports fractional amounts
+- [X] Three sliders can set three preset tip rates in the range 10% to 99%, they automatically adjust for relative value
+- [X] The main screen has stepper inputs for the user to enter number of people in the party and finetune tip rates, tip and total per person are calculated

 ## Video Walkthrough